JuiceFS provides several access methods, FUSE is the common one, which is the way to mount the file system locally using the

 This option is automatically enabled when JuiceFS is mounted and does not need to be explicitly specified.
 It will enable the kernel's file access checks, which are performed outside the filesystem.
 When enabled, both the kernel checks and the file system checks must succeed before further operations.

 The kernel performs standard Unix permission checks based on mode bits, UID/GID, and directory entry ownership.

-/etc/fuse.conf and turning on the
+/etc/fuse.conf and enable

 This mount option requires at least version 3.15 Linux kernel

 write() syscall can often complete rapidly.
 It's recommended to enable this mount option when write small data (e.g. 100 bytes) frequently.